THE VERY BEST OF THE SOUTHERN SEA OF CORTEZ PLUS

 HOW DO I GET THERE?

-You may want fly into Cabo San Lucas (SJD) the day before, and enjoy the sites!
-We would be happy help you with pre-trip activities; or for private charters, fly into Cabo San Lucas (SJD) and we will pick you up and transfer you directly to the boat.
+You may want fly into Cabo San Lucas (SJD) the day before, and enjoy the sights!
+We would be happy help you with pre-trip activities; or for private charters, fly into Cabo San Lucas (SJD) and we will pick you up for our meeting at our Cabo Dive Center.

 HOW MUCH DOES A TRIP COST?